 What are the standby power options?

-Generators can also be powered by natural gas or petrol, (or aviation fuel, if it’s a gas turbine), or hydrogen in the case of Fuel Cells.
+Generators can also be powered by natural gas or petrol, (or aviation fuel, if it’s a gas turbine).
 Stored power can also come from NiCad batteries and flywheel systems.

 In many cases, before conventional generators reach operating power, there’s a time delay between mains failure and full power.
 As modern electronic equipment is susceptible to even momentary breaks in power a conventional generator, on its own, is often insufficient to support a computer-based system.